Local governments won't say what they're offering Amazon

 Open-government advocates, though, argue that Amazon is a special case because of the way it has turned the project into a public auction, the large amount of taxpayer money at stake, and the political clout the Seattle-based company could have in its new home.

-In recent months, Amazon suitors in Maine have cited New England's charm, skiing and beaches, Detroit has cited its rebounding downtown, and others have boasted of their labor forces or public transportation.
-Chicago recruited "Star Trek" actor William Shatner to help narrate a video pitch in hopes of getting the attention of Amazon CEO Jeff Bezos, a devoted Trekkie.
+In recent months, Amazon suitors in Maine have cited New England’s charm, skiing and beaches and Detroit has cited its rebounding downtown.
+Chicago recruited “Star Trek” actor William Shatner to help narrate a video pitch in hopes of getting the attention of Amazon CEO Jeff Bezos, a devoted Trekkie.

-The AP asked for copies of the financial proposals from dozens of places trying to draw Amazon.
-The AP also sought invoices outlining how much public money was used to create the proposals and promote them via public relations campaigns.

 Some state and local governments have trumpeted the financial incentives they are dangling.
-New Jersey's pitch contains $7 billion in tax breaks, a draft of Houston's plan calls for about $268 million in inducements, and Boston's offer includes $75 million for affordable housing for Amazon employees and others.
+New Jersey’s pitch contains $7 billion in tax breaks, a draft of Houston’s plan calls for about $268 million in inducements, and Boston’s incentives include $75 million for housing for Amazon employees.